Expanding Your Affiliate Programme Globally: What You Need to Know

-The recent boost in globalisation has also generated opportunities for brands to engage with new audiences and grow their reach across borders.
+The recent boost in globalization has also generated opportunities for brands to engage with new audiences and grow their reach across borders.
 Consumer demand, active affiliate partners and regional best practices are all important points to consider before embarking on a global expansion.

 In addition to this, the channel is dynamic, flexible and can adapt to new areas of focus when needed.
 The dynamic nature of affiliate marketing can help to support brands as they navigate new markets and scale.

 While affiliate marketing might be the safest option financially for global expansion, it is still complex, country-specific and requires substantial planning and preparation.
-Global brand Swarovski highlighted some unique differences found across countries in their 2020 PI Live Global presentation: "Global Affiliate Marketing Strategy: Standardisation vs Adoption and the Missed Potential in Partnerships."
+Global brand Swarovski highlighted some unique differences found across countries in their 2020 PI Live Global presentation: “Global Affiliate Marketing Strategy: Standardization vs Adoption and the Missed Potential in Partnerships.”

-We learned that in Japan, loyalty schemes and reviews are of prime importance to the success of brands, where as Italy has low internet usage and is still developing its affiliate marketing industry.
+We learned that in Japan, loyalty schemes and reviews are of prime importance to the success of brands, whereas Italy has low internet usage and is still developing its affiliate marketing industry.
 The role of culture also plays a huge part in successful growth in areas such as negotiation, conflict resolution and multinational team building, which was highlighted by AP Summit speaker Karen Cvitkovich.

 When expanding globally, it is vital to source local expertise.
 Even for large brands, having the ability to speak the same language and understand culture can make a significant difference.
 An effective way for brands to build trust is to personally connect with local business contacts and affiliates.
-It is important to build in a long-term strategy for each location and keep some elements standardised across regions.
+It is important to build in a long-term strategy for each location and keep some elements standardized across regions.

 Careful consideration should be taken when deciding to expand globally.
 It requires significant time, investment, and commitment to become worthwhile.
 Working with a reliable partner who has local expertise can help to increase your chances of success in a new region.
 For lots of brands this can mean working closely with an expert affiliate marketing agency.